apache/spark/python/docs/source/user_guide/sql/python_udtf.rst

                 is_table: bool

-            This method returns an instance of the `AnalyzeResult` class which includes the result table's schema as well as other optional metadata about the result table including these fields.
+            This method returns an instance of the `AnalyzeResult` class which includes the result table's schema as a StructType.
+If the UDTF accepts an input table argument, then the `AnalyzeResult` can also include a requested way to partition the rows of the input table across several UDTF calls.
 If `with_single_partition` is set to True, the query planner will arrange a repartitioning operation from the previous execution stage such that all rows of the input table are consumed by the `eval` method from exactly one instance of the UDTF class.
 On the other hand, if the `partition_by` list is non-empty, the query planner will arrange a repartitioning such that all rows with each unique combination of values of the partitioning columns are consumed by a separate unique instance of the UDTF class.
-If `order_by` is non-empty, this specifies the requested ordering of rows within each partition:
+If `order_by` is non-empty, this specifies the requested ordering of rows within each partition.

                 schema: StructType
                 with_single_partition: bool = False